Werenode/IOTPAY_guide/README.md

 ## Create New Fleet

-At the top of the page, you’ll see a “Create Fleet” button that opens a form.
+At the top of the page, you'll see a "Create Fleet" button that opens a form.

 To create a new fleet, fill out the following fields:

--	Owner Address – the address that will be the fleet’s administrator
+-	Owner Address – the address that will be the fleet's administrator
 -	Fleet Name – a label to help you identify the fleet
--	Data – optional information explaining the fleet’s purpose or use case (also used to help generate a unique fleet identifier)
+-	Data – optional information explaining the fleet's purpose or use case (also used to help generate a unique fleet identifier)
 -	Start & End Dates – the validity period of the fleet (e.g., when the fleet becomes active and when it expires)

 You can choose to send the transaction directly or delegated